 In parallel to this activity Sophie Blanc collects plants in the surrounding countryside.
 Classified in boxes on her workbench, achenes, poppy capsules, grasses, herbaceous plants and so on wait to be outfitted in light.
 To provide them with unique lustre and the scent of eternity, the artist applies gold leaf with a brush.
 For her, every sculpture is an ode to nature, exhibited under glass like a precious manmade object.

 The “À l’Or & du Bois” workshop started delivering training courses in 2015 and Sophie Blanc became a gilding teacher.
 As such, she works with restoration professionals and career-change trainees alike.
 A master craftsperson and master craftsperson of art in gilding, she exhibits her own creations.
-As a member of the Ateliers Cub’Art (Albi), she participates in their exhibitions, which are often held at atypical venues in perfect resonance with them.
 In 2022, she was a guest at the Revelations Biennale at the Grand Palais Éphémère in Paris, where her work was much appreciated.